 With machine learning, it doesn’t matter how many merchants enter the marketplace because the system can learn on its own and keep pace with the increasing scale.
 Rule-based systems simply can’t compete.

-Building the right training set
+Building the right

 For any machine-learning algorithm to work well, it needs data from which to learn.
 One source of data is a list of tens of thousands of transaction descriptions matched with the right category – and it needs to be compiled by people manually so it reflects how we think.
 It’s then given to the algorithm so it can learn to replicate that intelligence automatically – even for transactions it’s never seen.